 The Divine Council

-Heiser’s thesis in the book is that Scripture teaches that God has a “divine council” made up of spiritual beings (or angels), some of whom rebelled against God.
+Heiser’s thesis in the book is that Scripture teaches that God has a “divine council” made up of spiritual beings (which includes angels), some of whom rebelled against God.
 The main text from which he derives this is Psalm 82:

 God [elohim] has taken his place in the divine council; in the midst of the gods [elohim] he holds judgment (v.
 1).